Cities

 In 2022 the day ticket costs €26 for one adult plus €8 for every additional adult up to five, and up to three children ride free.
 Buy it online or from the station machines as there's a €2 surcharge to buy it from the ticket office.

 Bayern-Bohemia ticket covers a wider area of Bavaria and Bohemia in the Czech Republic.
 Similar rules, and it's not valid for IC/ICE trains.
-In 2022 this costs €29 for one adult plus €8.60 for every additional adult up to five; up to three children ride free.
+In 2022 it costs €29 for one adult plus €8.60 for every additional adult up to five; up to three children ride free.

 A public bus network is available throughout the region, although visiting remote areas will be difficult.
 To visit the mountains and lakes a car would be ideal.